Zteelghost/Zteelghost/README.md

 - 👋 Hi, I’m @Zteelghost
-- 👀 I’m interested in learning various computer programming languages.
+- 👀 I’m interested in learning, and getting a job in C++ development.
-- 🌱 I’m currently learning C++.
-- 💞️ I’m looking to collaborate on projects in the future.
-For now i am dedicated to learning C++.
+- I am focusing on sharpening my skills in C++.
+I am currently \n learning Assembly on the side.
-- 📫 How to reach me, send me a msg.
+- 📫 How to reach me, send me a message.

-- Programming languages im going to learn/learned already:

-C: learned.

-C++: in progress.

-Java: not yet.

-Python: not yet.

-C#: not yet.

-Ruby: not yet.

-Golang: not yet.

 <!---